EVORA-project/evora-ontology/models/docs/Sequence.md

 # Class: Sequence (Sequence)

-_A nucleic acid or protein sequence information_
+_A nucleic acid or protein sequence information._